 Downloading a book from SHELF is done the same way you would download a book from BARD.
 The only difference is where you would find the link to download the title you want.

-3. You may sign in by clicking on the green box in the upper right-hand corner of the screen with your patron ID number and password.
+2. Sign in by clicking on the green box in the upper right-hand corner of the screen with your patron ID number and password.
 If you do not have a password, please contact the library to set this up.

 If you have questions about how to download these titles, you may call the library at 801-715-6789 in the Salt Lake City area, or 800-662-5540 inside Utah or 800-453-4293 outside Utah.
 You may also email the library at firstname.lastname@example.org.